 AnalyticalF is a subclass of GenericF for functions that lives in SI-units, e.g. for setting velocities in m/s.
-Part of this class are e.g. constant, linear, interpolation and random functors which can be evaluated by the ()-operator.
-There is a AnalyticalCalc class, which inherits from AnalyticalF and establish arithmetic operations (+, -, \, /) between every type of AnalyticalF.
+Parts of this class are, for example, constant, linear, interpolation and random functors, which can be evaluated by the ()-operator.
+There is a AnalyticalCalc class, which inherits from AnalyticalF and establishes arithmetic operations (+, -, , /) between every type of AnalyticalF.

-IndicatorF is an other subclass of GenericF and it returns a vector with elements 0 or 1.
-They are used to construct geometries, e.g. IndicatorSphere3D creates via an origin and radius a sphere.
-Its evaluation returns 1, if the vector is inside the sphere and 0 elsewise.
-In analogy to the AnalyticalF there are arithmetic operations as well, but with a slightly different definition.
+IndicatorF is an other subclass of GenericF that returns a vector with elements 0 or 1.
+Thes are used to construct geometries, e.g. IndicatorSphere3D creates a sphere using an origin and radius.
+Evaluation returns 1, if the vector is inside the sphere and 0 elsewise.
+In analogy to the AnalyticalF, there are arithmetic operations as well, but with a slightly different definition.
 The returned object of an addition is the union, multiplication returns the intersection and subtraction represents the relative complement.

-Block/SuperLatticeF is just an other subclass of GenericF.
-Those functors are defined on the lattice and present commonly the raw simulation data, e.g. pressure, velocity.
+BlockLatticeF/SuperLatticeF is just an other subclass of GenericF.
+These functors are defined on the lattice and commonly represent the raw simulation data, e.g. pressure, velocity.
 SuperLattice functors are part of the parallelism layer and they delegate the calculations to the corresponding BlockLattice functors.